vapor/docs/3.0/docs/fluent/querying.md

 ## Create

-One of the first things you will likely need to do is save some data to your database.
-You do this in Fluent by initializing an instance of your model then calling [`create(on:)`](#fixme).
+One of the first things you will need to do is save some data to your database.
+You do this by initializing an instance of your model then calling [`create(on:)`](#fixme).

 ```swift
 router.post("galaxies") { req in